Stirring Speeds Up Chemical Reaction: Proof of Theorem

 \section{Proof of Theorem \ref{thm:Systems}}

 Since the proof is similar to the one in Theorem \ref{thm_1}, we only highlight the main differences.

 We consider the total mass $M_{all}$

-The positivity of the reaction coefficients $\ep_{\al\beta}\geq 0$ yields that $M_{all}(t)$ is monotonely decreasing.
-Furthermore, we consider the characteristic reaction time Here $C,\,c,\, \delta$ are the constants appeared in Lemma \ref{Lem:L1}.
+The positivity of the reaction coefficients $\ep_{\al\beta}\geq 0$ yields that $M_{all}(t)$ is \myr{monotonically }decreasing.
+Furthermore, we consider the characteristic reaction time Here $C,\,c,\, \delta$ are the constants \myr{appearing} in Lemma \ref{Lem:L1}.
 Recall that $[0,T]$ is the maximal interval on which \eqref{Mass_lower_bound} and \eqref{Ratio_upper_bound} hold.
 By the argument in step \# 1 within the proof of Theorem \ref{thm_1}, the estimate \eqref{n_all_L_1_decay} is a consequence of the following statement: where $ [t_0,t_0+T_\star]$ is an arbitrary interval embedded in $[0,T]$.

 To acquire the nonlinear enhanced dissipation estimate, we consider the total reacted mass $Q_{all}$, Since $\ep_{\al\beta}\geq 0$, $Q_{all}(t)$ is non-negative and increasing.
 Direct time integration yields that for $\forall t_0,t\in[0,\infty)$